 Dispose of Unwanted and Outdated Medication Properly

 Discarding your old antibiotics and other medications by flushing them down the toilet is creating a veritable medicine cabinet on our river bottoms.
 And tossing them in the garbage is also troublesome.
-A recent study of mud at the bottom of Portland, Oregon creeks by scientists from the U.S. Geological Survey revealed types of almost every kind of pill or other medicine on the market.
+Studies of mud at the bottom of Portland, Oregon creeks by scientists from the U.S. Geological Survey since 2000 have revealed types of almost every kind of pill or other medicine on the market.
 In total USGS analyzed 139 streams in 30 states and found many pharmaceuticals among a variety of contaminants.

-In Lake County Illinois, SWALCO maintains several locations for Household Chemical Waste (HCW) Collections, which also provides for disposal of medications.
+In Lake County Illinois, SWALCO maintains several locations for Household Chemical Waste (HCW) Collections, and educates about locations for prescription disposal drop-offs.

 back to top